troyfigiel/monorepo/README.md

 Hardware config can be updated by `nixos-generate-config --show-hardware-config > ...`

+## Copying Nix store

+`nix copy --to 's3://nix-binary-cache?profile=minio&endpoint=192.168.178.37:10106&scheme=http' --all`

+For Nix to be able to read from the binary cache, I will need to make sure the bucket is publicly readable.

+What is the preferred way to clean up my binary cache?
+Is there a garbage control?

 ## Decoupling my configuration from my machine

 My workflow on other distros has always been to manually change config files.
 This inevitably puts me in a position where I have to change a piece of software and I do not remember the specifics of its installation and configuration.